 The Great Tribulation part II

 One question that needs to be answered now is the necessary question of what was the momentous event called the great tribulation?
-I maintain with others in my particular eschatological convictions that it was the destruction of the Temple, the fall of Jerusalem in 70 AD.
+I maintain with others in my particular eschatological convictions, that it was the destruction of the Temple, the fall of Jerusalem in AD 70.
 This fits all accounts.

 Before explaining it, notice how this verse still does not support the idea that the tribulation here is the end of all things.
-Notice that Jesus says “no, and never will be.”
+Notice that Jesus says “…and never will be.”
 Jesus recognizes there will be tribulations and struggles after the great one.

 To the point, there are two potential ways to read this:

 From the siege of the city all the way to the destruction of the Temple, the Jewish judgment was terrible.
-Most of information we have come from the very reliable Jewish historian Josephus.
+Most of information we have come from the Jewish historian Josephus.

-In light of how violent and awful it was, it makes sense why Jesus, in Luke’s account, is recorded as saying, “But turning to [the Jews] Jesus said, ‘Daughters of Jerusalem, do not weep for me, but weep for yourselves and for your children (23: 28).'”
+In light of how violent and awful it was, it makes sense why Jesus, in Luke’s account, is recorded as saying, “…Daughters of Jerusalem, do not weep for me, but weep for yourselves and for your children (23:28).'”